syncfusion-content/blazor-docs/blazor/sankey/customization.md

 * Combining background customizations can create visually appealing charts.
 * Using percentage values for `Width` and `Height` makes the chart responsive to different screen sizes.
 * `EnableRTL` is crucial for supporting right-to-left languages.
-* `Orientation` determines the layout direction of the sankey, either horizontal or vertical.
+* `Orientation` determines the layout direction of the sankey diagram, either horizontal or vertical.

 ## See also